Soil Management in the Agricultural Land Reserve

-The Agricultural Land Commission (ALC) is responsible for regulating activity on agricultural lands throughout the province.
-The ALC derives its authority from the following:
+The Agricultural Land Commission (ALC) is responsible for regulating activity on agricultural lands throughout the province and the ALC derives its authority from the following:

 The City of Richmond

-Richmond City Council enacted Soil Removal and Fill Deposit Regulation Bylaw No. 8094 in order to regulate soil removal and fill deposition within the ALR.
-This bylaw is based on provincial legislation and grants the City shared oversight for vetting applications and issuing permits in relation to soil deposition and removal.
+Richmond City Council enacted Soil Removal and Fill Deposit Regulation Bylaw No. 8094, in order to regulate soil removal and fill deposition within the ALR.
+This bylaw is based on provincial legislation and grants the City shared oversight for vetting applications and issuing permits in relation to soil deposition or removal.

-This application process is overseen by the Community Bylaw Department.
-In addition, the department is tasked with responding to public complaints and proactively monitoring agricultural lands.
-The mandate of the department is to ensure compliance with Bylaw No. 8094 through education, mediation, progressive enforcement and prosecution.
+This application process is overseen by the Community Bylaw Department, which is also tasked with responding to public complaints and proactively monitoring agricultural lands.
+The mandate of the department is to ensure regulatory compliance through education, mediation, progressive enforcement and prosecution.

 Fill Removal and Soil Deposit Permits

 Joint Jurisdiction of the City and the ALC